mkeen/rxcouch/README.md

 # 🛋 RxCouch
 Read, Write and Subscribe to documents in CouchDB with impunity.
 Don't worry about the change feed API.
 Just make efficient and dope real-time UI's.
 Powered by [RxHttp](https://github.com/mkeen/rxhttp), which I wrote specifically with real-time strongly-typed json feeds in mind.
 It's ReactiveX all the way down, folks.

+### Why?
+CouchDB is a fantastic database for powering real-time user interfaces, but to truly bind to a document in real-time, there is a bit of work required in consuming the change feed API in an effective and scalable manner.
+RxCouch makes it so that you only have to reason about documents, and you don't have to care about the change feed particulars.

 ### Features